Sheep were grazed in

 The men would use a big wooden framed piece of equipment called

-a loom to weave the yarn togther.
+a loom to weave the yarn together.
 It crossed all the threads over one

 another very tightly to form cloth.